pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/process-journal.md

 I mean, I think there's enough to try and do this.
 Probably I need a table of description inserts to describe the proximity to the flag.
 Maybe a number tracking how many times they've run that way, and at a certain max it just randomises "nearly theres".

 I'll try it out.

+---

+# Zeno-ed, IF niche, Danaid?
+(Wednesday, 12 June 2019, 13:55PM)

+## Zeno-ed

+So Zeno is "done" now.
+It feels pretty bare bones, and each subsequent level feels less exciting to some extent as I get more and more used to writing things in Inform 7's weird language, you start to develop a kind of blindness to the workings of the tool the more comfortable you are with it (this is the whole operations > actions > activities thing happening live in this process).
+As such these things are feeling slightly bland.
+That said, I think a lot of that is also because I'm focusing on getting the core mechanical aspects working properly before I try to make the game entertaining.
+(Not to mention that game isn't really ever going to be that entertaining anyway.
+It's punishment, right?)

+## IF niche

+Have definitely been thinking and worrying about the potetially extremely niche nature of this project.
+Somehow it seems more niche than chess to me, I guess just because at least most people know what chess is and have some faint understanding of its objectives, hopefully enough to get the jokes in that game.
+With IF it's like a whole other world that demands really different skills and thinkings from activities people are comfortable with.

+This has had me revisiting the idea of delaying the release of this game to coincide with IFCOMP instead at least as a way to get some insiders to play it.
+I fear that otherwise maybe nobody will play it?
+On the other hand, delaying sucks I hate delaying.

+## Danaid?

+The final level to put together is for the Danaid.
+Some design-ish observations:

+- There's whole thing of which Danaid you are, maybe I can make something of which of the 49 you are?
+At least just assign a random one to the player at some point?
+Or maybe just not bother being cute when it won't impact the play?

+- This one involves some reasonable "serious" manipulation of stuff in the game, notably multiple receptacles to move water from one place to another, with it draining out on a timer.
+It's probably not _that_ complicated in reality, but it seems lightly daunting.
+Not least because I don't have a super clear vision of how to present it (maybe sticking with the earlier game depiction is smarter - a fountain/faucet, a container, a bath)

+- Again has the opportunity to have "true"(ish) underpinnings in terms of substances in containers moving around

+- Only seems to need the one room

+- Should be able to get into the bath etc. for hilarious non-bathing messages

+- I guess this is the least clear of all the punihsments now I think about it?
+How are you supposed to intuit that you need to get water and put it in the bath and then bathe?
+That's a lot to take in.
+But I haven't had instructions to this point.
+Maybe you're just told to take a bath (Charon) and from there the various failure methods will do the job to guide you toward your futile task (e.g. there's no water in the bath to start with).

+- Looking on line there's basically no evidence that the Danaids are trying to bathe!
+Yikes, where did that come from then?
+Instead it's just that they're meant to fill a vessel that has holes.
+Jugs to fill a basin apparently.
+That's it.
+Maybe there can even just be a note on the basic "Fill me.
+Lol.
+Zeus"?
+Heh.
+And then there's just a jug and a water source handy.

+- A HHGTTG babelfish joke is plausible if someone tries to do anything to the holes in the basic?

+I think I can proceed with this.